seeknoobwisdom/push_swap/README.md

 This implementation is inspired by **Quick Sort**.
 We simulate pivoting and partitioning using stack operations.

-# 🧩 push_swap

-`push_swap` is a project from the 42 curriculum that challenges you to sort a stack of integers using only a limited set of stack operations.
-The goal is to create an optimized algorithm that uses as few instructions as possible.

 <div align="center">
   <img src="https://img.shields.io/badge/Language-C-blue" alt="Language">
   <img src="https://img.shields.io/badge/Score-100%25-success" alt="Score">